Meet1117/SemiColon.ai/README.md

    - Authorised redirect URIs: `https://localhost:7092/signin-google` and `http://localhost:5071/signin-google`
 4. Copy the Client ID & Secret into the `GoogleAuth` section.

-**Gemini**:
+**SemiColon.ai**:
 1. Grab a free API key from [Google AI Studio](https://aistudio.google.com).
-2. Paste it into the `Gemini` section.
+2. Paste it into the `SemiColon.ai` section.
 The models are already configured — change them anytime without touching code.

 ### 4. Run it!
 ```bash